-To show all codes again, close the yellow pane that shows up on top of the code list when selecting a group.
+To show all codes again, click on the minus (-) in the yellow pane that shows up on top of the code list when selecting a group.

 For more information on how to work with groups, see Working With Groups.

 If you are interested in learning about the differences between codes, code groups and smart codes, please view this video.